Swiss hail constructive U.S. approach to Iran after Biden talks | Politics

 U.S. President Joe Biden voiced support on Tuesday to speed up approval of the financial transfers needed to deliver more food and medicines to Iran through a Swiss humanitarian channel, Swiss Foreign Minister Ignazio Cassis said.

-Cassis, speaking to a Geneva news conference after the 30-minute talks with Biden, said: "The trouble is it hasn't been used enough, and why?
+Cassis, speaking to a news conference after the 30-minute talks with Biden in Geneva, said: "The trouble is it hasn't been used enough, and why?
 Because there are transfers of funds that still require approval, and I think on this the U.S. is willing to accelerate their decisions so that this channel can be used to its full effect."
+Only a trickle of deals has gone through so far.

-Biden and Swiss President Guy Parmelin discussed ongoing negotiations to revive a big power agreement on Iran's nuclear programme, and "the intention by the U.S. to move forward," Cassis said.
+Neutral Switzerland has represented U.S. interests in Iran since the 1979 Islamic revolution, often serving as an intermediary for prisoner exchanges between the two foes.
+Biden and Swiss President Guy Parmelin also discussed ongoing negotiations to revive a big power agreement on Iran's nuclear programme that Washington ditched under former President Donald Trump, Cassis said.

+"We talked about this nuclear agreement, about the intention of the United States to do everything it can to move things forward," he said.
+"The situation is very difficult at the moment, you know that (presidential) elections will be held in Iran very soon and I think one should not have too high expectations.

+"However it is clear that the intention of this American administration is to try to find a new path, which won't be easy, because there has been a long history of feuds," he added.
+Geneva hosts the first summit between Biden and Russian President Vladimir Putin on Wednesday, including on nuclear security issues, with expectations low on both sides.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)